liferay/liferay-docs/userGuide/en/chapters/04-configuring-liferay-applications.markdown

 Public render parameters are easy to use and can be quite powerful.
 Some Liferay portlets provide a configuration UI to help you get the most out of this communication mechanism.
-To access this UI, open your portlet's configuration window by clicking on the wrench icon and selecting *Configuration*.
+To access this UI, open your portlet's configuration window by clicking on the gear icon and selecting *Configuration*.
 Then click on the *Communication* tab.

 ![Figure 4.10: You can configure portlets to communicate with each other using public render parameters.](../../images/portlet-communication-tab.png)